 I really want to share my experience with the Joule.
-This is not an ad, but want to give you some insight on what I thought about it.
-For one, it is small and sleek, I'm glad it wasn't a bulky one like some I have seen.
+This is not an ad, but want to give you some insight into what I thought about it.
+For one, it is small and sleek, I’m glad it wasn’t a bulky one like some I have seen.
 My recommended cooking temperature was 129 degrees f.
-It took around 7-10 minutes to reach the temperature, which I was surprised by how quickly it was reached.
-My steak was a little bit over 1 1/2 inch in thickness, and I opted for medium-rare.
+It took around 7-10 minutes to reach the temperature, and I was surprised by how quickly it was reached.
+My steak was a little bit over 1 1/2 inches in thickness, and I opted for medium-rare.
 Altogether, it took 1 hour in the water bath!
-I brought gallon size heavy duty zip lock bags and placed a few springs of thyme and butter cubes in it.
+I brought gallon-size heavy-duty zip lock bags and placed a few springs of thyme and butter cubes in them.
 I seasoned on both sides with kosher salt and black pepper, then over a hot skillet quickly seared for 1 minute on each side.

 Check out the recipe here!
 Chef Steps Steak

 The pickled green tomato salsa verde is quick to put together.
 Making pickled green tomatoes is really simple.
 I sliced them pretty thing to do more of a quick pickle.
 As I’ve said before, I love pickling!
 This salsa verde is great to cut through the fatty delicious steak.
 Light and refreshing, you get a nice sweet-tart crunch from the pickled tomatoes and then the earthiness and a little heat from the parsley and chile de árbol.
 I was happy with how it turned out and paired with the steak, I hope y’all enjoy it as much as I did!

 - 1 1/2 pounds green tomatoes, thinly sliced

 - 1 1/2 cups rice wine vinegar or apple cider vinegar I used coconut vinegar

 - 1/4 teaspoon coriander seeds